 - Plan ahead: Cheryl offers a variety of yoga classes, workshops, immersions and training’s.
 Due to COVID Cheryl is asking everyone to take FULL responsibility for their health and wellness when attending any offering.
 Please set up your mat with social distancing in mind and wear a mask if you feel the need too.

 - Practice soucha: Please come to class with your body and clothing clean.
 Refrain from using strong, scented deodorants or lotions, perfumes, and scented fabric softener before class.

 - Prepare to arrive early: 5- 10 minutes before the start of class can help you get settled in with time for your own grounding and intention setting for class and your practice.

-- Leaving early: We value all of the offerings at our studio and have a desire for you to receive all the benefits from our class, so we encourage students to stay the entire length of the class.
+- Leaving early: We value all of the offerings and have a desire for you to receive all the benefits from our class, so we encourage students to stay the entire length of the class.